scastillo/not-youtube-dl/README.txt

     This _should fail_ at first, but you can continually re-run it until you're done.
 If you decide to add more than one test, then rename _TEST to _TESTS and make it into a list of dictionaries.
-The tests will be then be named TestDownload.test_YourExtractor,
+The tests will then be named TestDownload.test_YourExtractor,
     TestDownload.test_YourExtractor_1,
     TestDownload.test_YourExtractor_2, etc.
-7. Have a look at youtube_dl/common/extractor/common.py for possible helper methods and a detailed description of what your extractor should return.
+7. Have a look at youtube_dl/extractor/common.py for possible helper methods and a detailed description of what your extractor should and may return.
 Add tests and code for as many as you want.
 8. If you can, check the code with flake8.
 9. When the tests pass, add the new files and commit them and push the result, like this: